Michael Kirby (judge): Public life

 Michael Kirby was among the founders of Australians for Constitutional Monarchy, an organisation which played a prominent part in the 1999 republic referendum.

 Kirby has a reputation as an eloquent and powerful orator, having given a vast number of speeches over his career on a diverse range of topics.

 The annual Michael Kirby Lecture and Dinner has been conducted by the Faculty of Law and Justice, Southern Cross University, since 2007.

 Kirby is a fellow of the Hastings Center, an independent bioethics research institution in the United States.
 In 2006, he was elected an Honorary Bencher of the Inner Temple in London.
 In the same year, the Australian Academy of the Humanities elected him an Honorary Fellow.

 In July 2009, Kirby accepted a position as adjunct professor in law at the University of Tasmania Faculty of Law.
 He is also the (founding) Chairman of the Editorial Board of the Journal of Law, Information & Science, which is published by that faculty; a position he has held since 1981.

 Since 2010, Kirby has been one of the 11 members of the Eminent Persons Group set up to advise on reform of the Commonwealth of Nations.

 In 2011, Kirby, suggested that "There is nothing so powerful in the world as an idea whose time has come, and animal protection is just such an idea", becoming a patron of Voiceless, an animal protection institute.

 Kirby is an avid supporter of the arts.
 He has appeared in the University of Queensland Law Revue twice since 2004.
 In May 2007, he appeared in Melbourne alongside hip-hop impresario Elf Tranzporter at the launch of Victorian Arts Law Week, performing a rap of W. B. Yeats's poetry.
-In August 2014 he featured in the Sydney Law Revue's finale performance, performing a dancing and singing number to Christina Aguilera's "Dirrty", retitled 'Kirby'.